Transitioning to Online Teaching with UVACollab: A Brief Checklist

 UVACollab Support and other teams and individuals throughout the University are here to support you during this time.
 Contact UVACollab Support for assistance with any of the tools or features available in UVACollab.
 The Teaching Continuity website also includes contact information for support staff for most schools and related organizations.

-General information and updates on the University's response to COVID-19 are available on the Novel Coronavirus page.
+General information and updates regarding COVID-19 are available on the Return to Grounds page.